Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Backward Sampling

 Note that we have only written down the terms that are unique to each ancestor $\Theta_{0:t}^{n}$, as the terms that are common for all $n$ will be normalized away.
-By using~\eqref{eq:smoothing-weights} and the stored filtering weights, we can now perform backward sampling for Algorithm~\ref{alg:nested-pf}.
+By using~\eqref{eq:bs-breakdown} and the stored filtering weights, we can now perform backward sampling for Algorithm~\ref{alg:nested-pf} as described in Appendix~\ref{app:bs-overview}.

 The algorithm developed thus far, while correct, can be improved in two major ways.
 First, when we compute the probability of transitioning from a belief state $\{s_{t}^{nm}, w_{t}^{nm}\}_{m=1}^{M}$ to a belief state $\{s_{t+1}^{m}, 1/M\}_{m=1}^{M}$, the expression in ~\eqref{eq:bs-breakdown} looks at the pairwise alignment of individual particles~(i.e., the probability of sampling $s_{t+1}^{m}$ from $s_{t}^{nB_{t}^{m}}$).
 This is likely to yield very low probabilities for all $n$ except the previously traced ancestor index $A_{t-1}$, because even if the particle sets represent similar posterior distributions, their pairwise alignment can be arbitrarily poor.
-To fix this, we use a solution proposed by \citet{iqbal2024recursive} and integrate over the the resampling indices $B_{t}^{1:M}$, yielding the following transition probability for belief states
+To fix this, we use a solution proposed in \citet{iqbal2024recursive} and integrate over the the resampling indices $B_{t}^{1:M}$, yielding the following transition probability for belief states

 In the second line, we have used the fact that the resampling indices are sampled independently from a categorical distribution.
 We replace the second line in~\eqref{eq:bs-breakdown} with~\eqref{eq:bs-state-trans-prob}.